|Wave -Particle Duality

 Let us associate a variable to the length C-D2 and symbolize it with ƛ.
 Then smaller the value of the variable ƛ, greater is the information obtained from the path in j-space i.e.

-We have to realize that observer is not traveling in a straight line towards D or it would have been just another single measurement scenario.
-At the same time the observer can not move in a direction perpendicular to the path CD else it will never arrive at D. The wave-like character essentially is the observer's capacity to correct its course and not deviate from the path.
-More accurate the measurement i.e. more information, easier it is to correct course, hence smaller the value of ƛ**.
+We have to realize that observer is not traveling in a straight line towards D, or it would have been just another single measurement or zero-entropy measurement scenario.
+At the same time the observer can not move in a direction perpendicular to the path CD, else it will never arrive at D. The wave-like character essentially is the observer's capacity to correct its course and not deviate from the path.
+More accurate the measurement i.e. more information available to the observer, easier it is to correct course, hence smaller the value of ƛ**.